c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 }
 ```
-Ok, we now know how to import resources from a module into a configuration block, great but i want  you to understand more so, let dive into the details of dsc resources.
+Ok, we now know how to import resources from a module into a configuration block, great but i want  you to understand more so, let's dive into the details of dsc resources.

 #### DSC Resources